-School can be difficult.
-Managing multiple subjects, the demands of extracurricular activities and a social life can be a lot for some children.
-It’s no surprise some students struggle.
-But, how do you know if your child might need additional help?
-When is it time to contact a tutor?
-And what type of tutoring is best for your young student?
+School can be difficult under normal circumstances, but managing multiple subjects, the demands of extracurricular activities and a social life can be a lot for some children — especially when they can’t always be at a physical school.
+Right now a lot of parents are talking about hiring tutors, but how do you know if your child might need additional help?
+Here’s a quick guide to how a tutor can help students, and how to select the best one for your family.

 Look for Signs